2014 Travelers Men's NOCA Provincials

 The 2014 Travelers Men's NOCA Provincials, the provincial men's curling championship for Northern Ontario, were held from February 5 to 10 at the McIntyre Curling Club in Schumacher, Ontario.
 The winning Jeff Currie rink represented Northern Ontario at the 2014 Tim Hortons Brier in Kamloops.

 Teams

-The defending champion Brad Jacobs rink did not participate in the event, as they are representing Canada at the 2014 Winter Olympics.
+The defending champion Brad Jacobs rink did not participate in the event, as they represented Canada at the 2014 Winter Olympics.